 Skip to main content

 Conversation node is the most commonly used node type in conversation flow.
-It’s used to have a conversation with the user.
-You can optionally add functions to this node so the agent can perform actions during the conversation.
+It’s used to have a conversation with the user without tool calling during the conversation.
+If you want the agent to talk to the user and call tools during the same node, use a Subagent Node.
 Please note that agent can have a multi turn conversation inside a single node, so you don’t necessarily need to create a new conversation node for every sentence the agent needs to say.
 It’s recommended to split node when there’s logic split, or the instruction got too long.

 Write Instruction